Introduction

 - Smile Lines – Around the nose and mouth

-- Neck and Décolletage – are prone to aging and frequently forgotten
+- Neck and Décolletage- are also susceptible to aging and are often neglected.

 How to Prevent Fine Lines

-Prevention is better than cure, especially when it comes to your skin.
+It is always better to prevent than cure and this is the case when it comes to your skin.

 Use Sunscreen Daily